-Some food co-ops buy some or all of their fruit and vegetables direct from farmers because of the benefits to the environment and local economy.
+A growing number of food co-ops buy some or all of their fruit and vegetables directly from farmers and growers.

 You could also contact any Community Supported Agriculture (CSA) schemes in your area.
 CSAs tend to be quite small and so may be more willing to supply food co-ops.
 They are also generally run by producers who want to work with the local community.

 Read more about the benefits of buying and selling local produce.

 Support our charity

 Your donation will help us support communities to set up and run food coops and buying groups across the UK to improve access to healthy food.